EmmanuelObi/EmmanuelObi/README.md

 ### Hi there, I'm Emmanuel Obi [website] 👋

-## I'm a Developer, Tutor, and Writer!!
+## I'm a Developer, Tutor, and Technical Writer!!

 - 🌱 I’m currently working a lot with React, learning more about NextJs and practicing Data Structures and Algorithms.
 - 👯 I’m looking to collaborate with other Developers on interesting projects
-- 🥅 2023 Goals: Be more audacious, contribute value everywhere.
+- 🥅 2024 Goals: Be more audacious, and contribute value everywhere.
+Win!!!
 - ⚡ Fun fact: I love to trade the financial markets
 - 😄 Pronouns: He/Him
 - 💬 Ask me about anything